• Government

 FINAL DRAFT Sustainability and Climate Resilience Vision (December 2020)

-The City, in partnership with Local Governments for Sustainability (ICLEI) developed greenhouse gas emissions inventories for both community and municipal operations.
-The inventories are part of ongoing sustainability efforts by the City, and an important step toward fulfilling the City’s pledge to become an NY Certified Climate Smart Community.
-The emissions inventory will inform planning for energy savings and emissions reductions, and sets the baseline from which the city can measure progress towards sustainability goals and targets.
-To view the full report, please click the link below.
+The City has developed greenhouse gas (GHG) emissions inventories for both community and municipal operations.
+The inventories are part of ongoing sustainability efforts by the City, and an important step toward meeting our climate targets.
+The inventories will inform planning for energy savings and emissions reductions and set an updated baseline from which the city can measure progress.

 2012 – 2018 Inventory of Community and Municipal Operations Greenhouse Gas Emissions